-On May 18, 2004, we announced that the Board authorized an expansion of our stock repurchase program to purchase up to \$200.0 million of outstanding common stock in the open market.
+On May 13, 2003, we announced that the Board of Directors approved a \$150.0 million stock repurchase program to purchase shares of our outstanding common stock in the open market.
+On May 18, 2004, we announced that the Board authorized an expansion of the program to purchase an additional \$200.0 million of outstanding common stock.
 Any repurchases under our stock repurchase program may be made from time to time in the open market subject to market conditions.
 The stock repurchase program may be suspended or discontinued at any time.
 The stock repurchases will be funded from available working capital.
 The shares repurchased have been taken in as treasury shares and will be held as treasury shares until our Board of Directors designates that these shares be retired or used for some other purpose.